sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 | Lane-Blocked | Refers to the cases when we have blocked lane(s) due to traffic or weather condition. | |
 | Flow-Incident | Refers to all other types of traffic entities.
 Examples are *broken traffic light* and *animal in the road*. | |

-## Weather Entity
+## Weather Events
-Weather entity is a spatiotemporal entity, where such entity is associated with location and time.
-Following table describes different types of weather entity in our dataset.
+Weather event is a spatiotemporal entity, where such entity is associated with location and time.
+Following table describes different types of weather events in our dataset.
 We also provided severity of rain and snow in our dataset.
 To do so, we used observation of precipitation amount for each case for a long period of time, performed k-means clustering, and for each case identified three clusters in terms of *light*, *moderate*, and *heavy*.
 More details can be find [here](#){:target="_blank"}.

 | Type | Description | Severity |
 |------|-------------|----------|